Dear Camden Maine Guest,

 Is Acadia National Park and Bar Harbor, Mount Dessert Island, your final destination on your Maine adventure?
 We at Camden Windward highly recommend a trip north to this wonderful National Park.
 Acadia National Park is approximately 2 hours from Camden Maine and the Camden Windward House.
-Some guests of Windward House do the park as a day trip.
+Some guests of Windward House visit the park as a day trip.
 Bar Harbor is not as quaint as Camden Maine and Camden is a lovely place to base your trip out of.
 Also, the lodging in Bar Harbor may be limited because of the amount of traffic through this island.
 Acadia National Park is on Mount Desert Island (MDI).
 If you want some quiet time we suggest that you not stay in the little downtown of Bar Harbor.
 There are many little towns on Mount Dessert Island where you can access the National Park of Acadia.
 If you want to walk to the many restaurants, shops, boat watching tours, then we recommend staying at the Bar Harbor Inn.
 This Inn is a great location for exploring the small town of Bar Harbor.

 The trip up from Camden Maine to Bar Harbor, Acadia National Park, is a beautiful drive north on Rt.
 1. Along the way we highly recommend that you stop at Fort Knox and the Penobscot Bay Bridge Observatory.
 The Fort and Observatory are approximately 1 hour from Camden Windward House.
 This is a nice place to stop on your trip north.
 The Fort and the observatory have bathrooms and spectacular views.
 The Penobscot Bridge has an observatory at the top.
 You take an elevator to the top of the bridge and have wonderful views of the bay.
 The Fort is a wonderful structure that you can tour for hours.
 Bring a picnic and eat in lovely Fort Knox Park on the Bay.
 A fee is charged to go to the Fort and the Observatory.
 I usually tell guests to buy lunch from the Camden Deli in downtown Camden Maine and eat it right in the park of Fort Knox.
 This way you do not have guess at restaurants along the way.
 You also get to stretch your legs for the second half of your trip to the park.